tamucc-comp-bio/classroom_repo_2024/lectures/lecture07new.md

 ## Homework

-* Complete the Lecture Slides and [Mind Expander 9.6](https://forms.office.com/Pages/ResponsePage.aspx?id=8frLNKZngUepylFOslULZlFZdbyVx8RLiPt1GobhHnlURDFBNlc2UFFEOVJVMEpaWVZJWkJJNEc1US4u)
+* Complete the Lecture and [Mind Expander 9.6](https://forms.office.com/Pages/ResponsePage.aspx?id=8frLNKZngUepylFOslULZlFZdbyVx8RLiPt1GobhHnlURDFBNlc2UFFEOVJVMEpaWVZJWkJJNEc1US4u)

 * Complete the [Assignment 7 Questions](https://classroom.github.com/a/G7cmolw_)
 	* clone this repo to your computer, update the R script, then push the changes to github